On the Impact of Control Signaling in RIS-Empowered Wireless Communications: Impact of the Control Channels

 \section{Impact of the Control Channels}

-In this section, we define a performance metric that simultaneously measures the performance of a \gls{ris}-aided communication scheme and the impact of the \glspl{cc} over it.
-We then further characterize the terms regarding the overhead and the reliability of the \glspl{cc} for the particular paradigms discussed in Section~\ref{sec:paradigms}.
+In this section, we define a performance metric that simultaneously measures the communication performance and the impact of control signaling.
+We then characterize the terms of this metric regarding the overhead and the reliability of the signaling for the presented paradigms.